kyma-project/nats-manager/README.md

 2. Apply the NATS module template to the Kubernetes cluster:

-   > **NOTE:** You can get the latest released module template from [here](https://github.com/kyma-project/nats-manager/releases/latest/download/module-template.yaml), or you can use module template from the artifacts of `nats-module-build` job from `main` branch or from your pull request.
+   > **NOTE:** You can get the latest released [module template](https://github.com/kyma-project/nats-manager/releases/latest/download/module-template.yaml), or you can use the module template from the artifacts of `nats-module-build` job either from the `main` branch or from your pull request.

    ```sh
    kubectl apply -f module-template.yaml